awconway/NUR1027-FALL-2019/chapters/01ebp.md

 # GRADE

 <p>All research generates evidence.
 However, not all evidence is the same, and it is important that the best evidence is used in nursing and midwifery practice.
-To that end, an internationally recognised approach known as <a href="http://www.gradeworkinggroup.org/">GRADE</a> (which stands for Grading of Recommendations Assessment, Development and Evaluation) is recommended as the standard in clinical guideline development.
+To that end, an internationally recognized approach known as <a href="http://www.gradeworkinggroup.org/">GRADE</a> (which stands for Grading of Recommendations Assessment, Development and Evaluation) is recommended as the standard in clinical guideline development.
 The GRADE system is also used in <a href="https://www.cochrane.org">Cochrane Collaboration</a> systematic reviews to grade the quality of evidence.
 This system of grading the quality of evidence updates earlier advice that used only research design considerations for evidence grading.
 By contrast, the GRADE approach involves rating the quality of evidence for each outcome along a continuum of very low, low, moderate or high quality.</p>
 <p style="text-align: center;"><strong><span>Table 1 Explanations for interpreting level of evidence</span></strong></p>
 <table style="margin-left: auto; margin-right: auto;"></table>
 <table class="ic-Table ic-Table--hover-row">